madooei/example-package/examples/simple/README.md

-# Simple Example Usage
+# Simple Example Usage For `@madooei/example-package`

-This is a minimal example showing how to use `example-package` locally.
+This is a minimal example showing how to use `@madooei/example-package` locally.

 ## Setup